 Superman tells Batman to look.
 Batman responds “I’m looking.
 It’s just the dam…wow.”
 We see the moon complete and shining brightly in the sky.
 Superman asks Batman.
 “What was that?”
 Batman replies that it was nothing and for Superman to report back to the Hall.
 That the team is gathered.
 Superman replies, “On my way, Batman.
 On my way.”
 End of issue.

-The cafeteria scene and the scenes of the various Leaguers’s domains all help to drive Snyder’s second point about the Justice League being not just a headquarters but a home.
+The cafeteria scene and the scenes of the various Leaguers’ domains all help to drive Snyder’s second point about how the Hall of Justice is not just a headquarters but a home.
 Let’s start with the cafeteria scene.
 This was a short scene, but it was pure brilliance.
-Snyder manages to pull of so much character work and theming in an incredibly short amount of space.
+Snyder manages to pull off so much character work and theming in an incredibly short amount of space.
 I adored this scene.

 I loved the Leaguers’ different domains in the Hall of Justice.
 This was another excellent Silver Age touch to the story.
 The different domains served as effective physical manifestations within the Hall of the various Leaguers’ personalities.
 The domains effectively infuse the Hall with the personalities of the various Leaguers thereby making the Hall more than just a mere headquarters.

 The different domains were all well done and perfectly matched each Leaguer.
 They were all logical and effectively communicated the core character traits of each Leaguer.
 My favorite?
 Batman’s domain.
 I love that Snyder does not even allow the reader to see behind the door into Batman’s domain.

 Superman’s domain was my second favorite.
 I loved that Snyder added a bed for Krypto.
 That was a great touch.
 You just cannot have Superman without Krypto.